parth-awasthi/CV_Website/README.md

 CSS: This will be used for styling the website, including fonts, colors, and layout.

 JavaScript: This will be used for adding interactivity to the website, such as animations or form validation.

-Deployment
-The website can be hosted on any web hosting service, such as GitHub Pages or Netlify.
-You can also purchase a domain name to make the website more professional.

-Getting started
-To get started with this project, you will need to have a basic understanding of HTML, CSS, and JavaScript.
-You can use any code editor, such as Visual Studio Code or Sublime Text, to create the website files.

-You can also use templates or pre-built themes to speed up the development process.
-However, it's important to customize the website to showcase your unique skills and personality.

-Conclusion
-Creating a personal CV website is a great way to stand out from the crowd and showcase your skills and experience to potential employers or clients.
-With the right design and content, you can create a professional online portfolio that will help you achieve your career goals.